radiant-rstats/docs/design/app/sample_size.Rmd

 **Answer:**

 Because we want to estimate the proportion of people with HIV antibodies in the population of interest we select sample size calculation for a `Proportion`.
 In the screen shot below we entered 4% as the Acceptable error and 10% as the initial estimate of the proportion (p).
-The Confidence level is 95% so we choose a z-value of 1.96.
+The Confidence level is 95%.

 <p align="center"><img src="figures_design/sample_size_ex2a.png"></p>